Oxygen Biotherapeutics to Present at Wedbush 2014 Life Sciences Management Access Conference

 Public Company Information:

-MORRISVILLE, N.C.--(BUSINESS WIRE)--Oxygen Biotherapeutics, Inc. (NASDAQ: OXBT) a specialty pharmaceutical company focused on developing and commercializing a portfolio of products for the critical care market, today announced financial results for the fiscal year ended April 30, 2014, and provided a corporate update. more..
+MORRISVILLE, N.C.--(BUSINESS WIRE)--Oxygen Biotherapeutics, Inc. (NASDAQ: OXBT), a specialty pharmaceutical company focused on developing and commercializing a portfolio of products for the critical care market, announced today that John Kelley, Chief Executive Officer, will present a company overview at the Wedbush 2014 Life Sciences Management Access Conference at Le Parker Meridien in New York on Wednesday, August 13, 2014, at 1:20 p.m.
+ET.

 Currently, we have two product candidates in clinical development.
 Levosimendan (Phase 3) is being developed for use in cardiac surgery patients at risk of Low Cardiac Output Syndrome (LCOS).
 Oxycyte PFC emulsion (Phase 2), is being developed to treat patients with traumatic brain injury (TBI).